Saudi Aramco reports record profit of $161.1 billion in 2022 | Headlines

 Saudi Arabian oil giant Aramco on Sunday reported a record annual net profit of $161.1 billion for 2022, up 46% from the year earlier, on higher energy prices, increased volumes sold and improved margins for refined products.
 The profits follow similar reports in February from international peers BP, Shell, Exxon Mobil and Chevron which have mostly posted record profits for last year.

-Prices surged in March as Russia's invasion of Ukraine upended global crude flows, with international benchmark Brent reaching $139.13 a barrel, highest since 2008.
-Prices cooled rapidly in the second half as central banks hiked interest rates and fanned worries of recession.
+Free cash flow reached a record of $148.5 billion in 2022, compared to $107.5 billion in 2021.
+Prices surged in March last year as Russia's invasion of Ukraine upended global crude flows, with international benchmark Brent reaching $139.13 a barrel, highest since 2008.
+Prices cooled rapidly in the second half of 2022 as central banks hiked interest rates and fanned worries of recession.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)